 - Allergies – People with allergies have an increased risk of developing cough when exposed to a specific allergy trigger.

 - Environmental – Some workplaces could have various irritants in the air that may cause cough.
 Highly polluted areas or the use of coal for cooking or heating can also increase the risk of cough.

 - Chronic lung diseases – People with bronchiectasis, asthma, COPD, and a history of lung infection with scars are at an increased risk of developing a cough.

 - Female gender – Women have a more sensitive cough reflex, which increases their risk of developing a chronic cough.

 Most coughs will clear up, or significantly improve within two weeks.
 If you have a cough that has not improved in two weeks, you should see a doctor as the cough may be a symptom of a more serious problem.

 Most coughs that linger are typically harmless.
-But you cannot identify out the causes on your own.
+But you cannot identify out the causes on your own for inflammation of pancreas.
 When your cough persists after 1 week, it is time to see your doctor, especially if your cough interferes with your daily life and ability to work.